venkateshsundaram/state-jet/website/versioned_docs/version-1.0/api-reference/slice.md

 - `sliceKey` - A unique string used to identify the slice.

-   The function returns the following properties:
+   It returns the following properties:
         - **`set()`** – Updates the state data.
         - **`useState()`** – Retrieves the latest state data.
         - **`undo()`** – Reverts the state to the previous value. *Refer* (**[Undo](/docs/api-reference/redo-undo)**)